 - Junk Bond: has higher default risk than investment-grade bonds, but offers higher yields

-- Investment-Grade Bond: has low risk of default
+- Investment-Grade Bond: has a low risk of default

-- Government Bond: issued by government in order to support government spending
+- Government Bond: issued by the government in order to support government spending

 - Corporate Bond: issued by a corporation